Workforce & Training

 Our nationally-recognized K-12 education system and our world-renowned professional and technical schools produce dedicated new workers every year.
 Our students’ ACT scores consistently rank above the national average.

-The unemployment rate in St. Tammany consistently remains below the national average, and the total per capita income in 2014 was $52,867.
+The unemployment rate in St. Tammany consistently remains below the national average, and the per capita income in 2015 was $57,229.

 65% of our residents are of working age.

 Workforce Development Series

 In 2014, Development Director Ashley Cangelosi Llewellyn launched the Workforce Development Series to engage business, education, nonprofit, and governmental partners in conversations about workforce needs.
 This series brings our business leaders, community representatives, and higher education partners together to share and analyze workforce development information.
 Each gathering focuses on one topic to stimulate the dialogue, such as healthcare and biosciences, construction and coastal restoration, manufacturing, maritime, information technology, or STEM education, to name a few examples.

 At each session, analysts offer projections for the future of our parish, businesses share what they expect and require of the workforce, and educators take that information to drive curriculum in classrooms and recruit new students.